Can't Stop the Music: Reception and legacy

+It was against my values, but I thought it would make a lot of money.
+It was the only film I ever made just to make money and that is the wrong way.
+You have to make something because you believe in it...
+[The film] was planned at a time when the world looked black: the news was all of violence, kidnapping and hostages.
+We were looking for a product which, with its very exuberance and even mindlessness, would be right for the escapist mood in America.

 Accolades

 Can't Stop the Music was the first winner of the Worst Picture Golden Raspberry Award, for it was a double feature of this and Xanadu that inspired John J. B. Wilson to start the Razzies.
 The film is listed in Wilson's book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made".

 Home media

 Can't Stop the Music was released on Region 1 DVD by Anchor Bay Entertainment, under license from StudioCanal on April 16, 2002.
-Shout Factory released a Blu-ray edition on June 11, 2019.
+Shout!
+Factory released a Blu-ray edition on June 11, 2019.